numsol/HybGe-Flow3D/README.md

 - New model: Poisson equation.
     - Model solves the Poisson equation with a full tensor alpha coefficient using a cell-centered Finite Volume discretiziation.
     - Includes tools for setting force and alpha coefficient.
-    - Ships with function to set Dirichlet, Neumann, or mixed boundary conditions.
+    - Ships with function to set Dirichlet or mixed boundary conditions.
 - Added controls to inflow boundary conditions in Stokes Model.
-Allows user to control constant or parabolic inflow, as well as the value of the inflow condition.
-Requires API change in directional flow boundary condition functions.
+    - Allows user to control constant or parabolic inflow, as well as the value of the inflow condition.
+    - Requires API change in directional flow boundary condition functions.

 Version 2.3.1
 - Stokes model unnecessary divides removed.